Lower Saxon cuisine

 Lower Saxon cuisine (Niedersächsische Küche) covers a range of regional, North German culinary traditions from the region correspondingly broadly to the state of Lower Saxony, which in many cases are very similar to one another, for example cuisine from the areas of Oldenburg, Brunswick, or East Frisia.

-It is mainly indigenous and in some cases very hearty.
+It is mainly indigenous and in some cases very hearty, with many cultural dishes including poultry, venison, turkey, and vegetables.
+Many other recipes also include potatoes, asparagus and North Sea fish, all of which are harvested in the region.

 Vegetables and accompaniments

 The most common accompaniment is potato, which is prepared in a variety of ways, especially as Salzkartoffel or boiled potatoes.